He is still all-seeing and all-knowing!

 The leather-bound volume, found in an antique desk in Marseilles by a vacationing American couple, was initially thought to be a handwritten cookbook, but closer inspection revealed this to be incorrect.
 “I read through it quickly at first, and it looked like recipes,” said Gina Campos.
 “I asked the lady who rented us the place if we could have it, and she just waved dismissively.”

 But when Campos and her wife Heather Gerrit-Campos returned home to Portland, Maine, Campos looked more closely.
 “The second time through, it was obvious that I was wrong,” Campos said.
 “There weren’t ingredients or anything.”

 Gerrit-Campos, a professor of medieval literature, sprang into action.
 “I was kind of zoning out with regard to the notebook at first,” she said.
 “On the plane, I watched a Rebel Wilson movie.
-But Gina asked me to take a look at it, partly because I can read and write sixteenth-century France.
+But Gina asked me to take a look at it, partly because I can read and write sixteenth-century French.
 I knew immediately what we were dealing with.”

 AS SHARP AS EVER

 Nostradamus’s known work consists of a thousand quatrains, or four-line verses, that are said to have predicted the future, though others contend that they are written so vaguely that they lend themselves to favorable interpretation.
 These new ones found by Campos and Gerrit-Campos are much more specific.